-I personally didn’t have time to do all the lard the day after Hog Day, (see some stories here: Processing Pork Part One, Part Two, Three.)
+I personally didn’t have time to do all the lard the day after Hog Day, (see: Processing Pork Part One, Part Two, Three.)
 So I put all the fat in the freezer, and rendered it down at my leisure.
 This is the way to go, I’m tellin’ ya.

 I’m not going to make a big deal out of how to render lard.
 Folks, it is simple.

 Apart from the pieces of fat, you will need: